wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-topologies.md

 Each forest has its own Exchange organization and there is no GALSync between the forests.
 This could be the situation after a merger/acquisition or in an organization where each business unit is operating isolated from each other.
 In Azure AD these forests will be in the same organization and appear with a unified GAL.
 In this picture, each object in every forest will be represented once in the metaverse and aggregated in the target Azure AD directory.

-### Multiple forests – match users
+### Multiple forests - match users
-Common for all multi-forest scenarios where you select one of the options under “User identities exist across multiple directories” is that distribution and security groups can be found in every forest and can contain a mix of users, contacts, and FSPs (Foreign Security Principals).
+Common for all multi-forest scenarios where you select one of the options under "User identities exist across multiple directories" is that distribution and security groups can be found in every forest and can contain a mix of users, contacts, and FSPs (Foreign Security Principals).

 FSPs are used in ADDS to represent members from other forests in a security group.
 The sync engine will resolve the FSP to the real user and represent the security group in Azure AD with all FSPs resolved to the real object.

-### Multiple forests – full mesh with optional GALSync
+### Multiple forests - full mesh with optional GALSync
-“User identities exist across multiple directories.
-Match using: Mail attribute”
+"User identities exist across multiple directories.
+Match using: Mail attribute"

 ![MultiForestUsersMail](./media/active-directory-aadconnect-topologies/MultiForestUsersMail.png)